alonisser/introduction-rabbitmq/presentation.md

 * Connection is the tcp connection. you need at least one
-* There can be many channels on this one connection (But at least one)
+* There can be many channels on this one connection (But at least one) --

-* Best practice for mutlithreaded apps consuming from a queue is using a channel per thread.
+* "Best practice for mutlithreaded apps consuming from a queue is using a channel per thread."
 (I read this somewhere..)

 ---